 - Give students opportunities to practice choice making.
 Offer prompts and provide guidance as necessary.

 - Some students might take a long time to make their choice.
 Avoid this by limiting the amount of time they have to do so.

 For example, before an educator offers choice opportunities, he should:

 - Teach the procedure: The teacher might say, “For our next project, you will need to complete three tasks: a paper, a poster presentation, and a speech.
 Read the requirements for each, and then choose the one you would like to get started on first.
 Once you have made your choice, please quickly and quietly grab the materials needed to complete your project.”

 - Model the procedure: The teacher might say, “As I read through the requirements, I think a poster project is the best option for me to start first.
 Now that I have decided, I’m going to grab the materials needed for my poster project in the back of the room, take them back to my desk, and get started.”

 - Make sure the choices you select match the student’s age and developmental level.
 The student must have the skills necessary to engage in the instructional or behavioral task.

 - Only offer options that are acceptable to you and will not disrupt classroom learning.

-- Consider which choices you would like to add at different stages of instruction (e.g., direct instruction, guided practice, independent practice).
+- Consider which choices you would like to add at different stages of instruction (e.g., modeling, guided practice, independent practice).
 Focus on providing choices for non-preferred tasks or tasks that students find challenging.